lvh/jorji/README.rst

 This is Jorji:

 .. image:: https://dl.dropboxusercontent.com/u/38476311/Logos/jorji.png
+           :width: 200px

 Jorji has a forged passp^H^H^H^H^Hcertificate:

 .. image:: https://dl.dropboxusercontent.com/u/38476311/Logos/jorji-passport.png
+           :width: 200px

 Will you catch it?

-This contains the tools you need to produce a TLS server (by default, an HTTPS server) with bogus certificates.
-This is useful to write integration tests to verify that your application actually checks the certificate provided by the server.

 (Jorji and his passport are part of the excellent `Papers, Please`_, a dystopian game about border control in a fictional communist country by `Lucas Pope`_.
 Lucas has graciously allowed me to use the above artwork, because he's awesome.
 You should go buy his games.)

+``jorji`` (this project) contains the tools you need to produce a TLS server (by default, an HTTPS server) with bogus certificates.
+This is useful to write integration tests to verify that your application actually checks the certificate provided by the server.

 Using jorji
 ===========